chinwenlin/html-table/README.md

 # html-table
-An easy html base pokemon table includin the external links to the html file.
+An easy html base pokemon table including the external links which is the jpg file to the table.
+The beginner can use it as example.

 There is a data that I use.
 Feel free to get this code.